ppgcourseUB/ppgcourse2024_week2/PopGenomicsAdaptation.SebastianERamosOnsins/README.md

 ## Run Simulations under Different Selective Scenarios

-Here, we will simulate three different selective scenarios (plus one neutral) in order to evaluate the ability to detect the proportion of beneficial substitutions under the defined conditions.The scenarios are constructed from the script "**0.run\_construct\_slim\_conditions.sh**".
+Here, we will simulate three different selective scenarios (plus one neutral) in order to evaluate the ability to detect the proportion of beneficial substitutions under the defined conditions.The scenarios are constructed from the script "**0.run\_construct\_slim\_conditions.sh" (in the folder ./Practical_2**).

 ```
 #### RUN DIFFERENT CONDITIONS.
 OBTAIN SFS IN SYN AND NONSYN.
 CALCULATE MKTasymptotic. ####